Vittor-Javidan/EarthLog/docs/backlog.md

 ## features:

-- implement a new folder location to save exported documents, and allow their sharing
 - implement an export of all images into a zip file
 - implement quality camera options
 - implement flah auto option